- Why People Store Fat In Different Parts Of Their Body

 Differences in Fat Storage & Weight Loss Between Women & Men

 Men are often perceived as having an easier time losing weight and from a strictly numerical frame of reference there is some truth to this idea.
 Lean fat free muscle mass is responsible for the lion share of calories burned throughout the course of the day and men naturally have higher levels of muscle mass than their female counterparts.[19,20] (Read my article on why losing weight makes you gain weight for more information on the role of lean muscle mass and caloric expenditure).
-Male patterns of excessive body fat distribution (android obesity) are usually different from female patterns (gynoid obesity) (though women can also display android obesity as well- see my article on Why People Store Fat Differently for more details), which is more or less self-evident.
+Male patterns of excessive body fat distribution (android obesity) are usually different from female patterns (gynoid obesity), which is more or less self-evident.
 What isn’t as obvious is that differences in hormones, hormonal receptors, blood flow and the way fat tissue changes can create very distinct differences in both where and how quickly women lose fat when compared to men.
 One well controlled study compared a group of men and women who underwent a six month training program of both aerobic and resistance type exercises to determine gender based variance in increasing lean muscle mass and decreasing fat stores.
 Unlike many other studies, this research project employed both X ray and magnetic resonance imaging (MRI) to assess changes in body mass.
 Changes that give us some clear insight into the differences between the genders in this respect.

 Rate Of Fat Loss In The Arms & Legs Is Determined By Gender